foimedia/foi/README.md

 # FOI

-**A bot-based publisher app.**
+**FOI is a publishing bot**

 ---

-Made for journalists and activists, it is focused on real-time coverage of events.
+Real-time coverage of events for journalists and activists.

 ---